IsaacSchemm/SpectrumTV_webview/README.md

 V3.0.0 "IsaacSchemm/SpectrumTV_webview"<br>
 - New app namespace
 - Website controls are now shown, primarily intended to be navigated with a USB mouse
-    - Full screen button, volume controls, and seek bar are still hidden due to issues with remote control navigation
+    - Full screen button and volume controls are still hidden
+    - Some other features are not available until the mouse is moved or Tab is pressed on the keyboard
 - Back button now goes to previous channel
-- Menu button now shows guide
+- Menu button now shows mini guide
 - Play/pause, rewind, and fast-forward mapped to K, J, and L respectively

 ### Installation